wallandteen/chatgpt-shortcuts/README.md

 2. Click [here](https://github.com/wallandteen/chatgpt-shortcuts/raw/refs/heads/main/chatgpt-shortcuts.user.js) to install the ChatGPT Extended Shortcuts script.
 3. Confirm the installation in the Tampermonkey dashboard.

+### Automatic Updates

+The script defines an `@updateURL`, so Tampermonkey will automatically fetch new versions when they become available.

 ## Usage

 Once installed, navigate to [ChatGPT](https://chatgpt.com/).
 Use the keyboard shortcuts described in the Features section to enhance your ChatGPT experience and enjoy the added convenience.